-NeuStart's workforce transformation began abruptly out of a necessity to care for their patients while remaining in business.
-In a matter of days, the support staff and providers were working from their homes to see their patients via telehealth.
+NeuStart's workforce transformation began abruptly out of a necessity to care for patients while remaining in business.
+Support staff and providers worked remotely to see their patients via telehealth in a few days.
 This workforce disruption caused both positive and negative events to arise.
-Overwhelming, patients and staff expressed gratitude and appreciation for the ability to continue their relationship with NeuStart from the security of their homes.
+Overwhelmingly, patients and staff expressed gratitude and appreciation for the ability to continue their relationship with NeuStart from the security of their homes.
 This shift from a traditional office setting to telehealth was costly to NeuStart.
-The Federal government's Paycheck Protection Program (PPP) monies offset the additional administrative burdens with the uncertainty of insurance payment; without it, NeuStart would have a difficult decision to remain solvent.
+The Federal government's PPP monies offset the additional administrative burdens with the uncertainty of insurance payment; without it, NeuStart would be faced with a difficult decision to remain solvent.

-Lessons learned from this workforce transition include the need for standard operating procedures (SOPs), user-friendly computer hardware and software, and clear job expectations.
-SOPs that are easy to understand, follow, and audit are essential for business practices.
+Lessons from this workforce transition include the need for standard operating procedures (SOPs), user-friendly computer hardware and software, and clear job expectations.
+SOPs that are easy to understand, follow, and audit is essential for business practices.
 At the time of this workforce transition, NeuStart's policies and procedures did not reflect remote work and did not address each situation faced by the staff.
-Once SOPs were standardized, made accessible, and reflected the workflow, communication and efficiency improved.
+Once SOPs were standardized, made accessible, and reflected in the workflow, communication, and efficiency improved.
 Computer hardware and software underwent a transformation as staff shifted from working from the office to home.
 Computer hardware was provided to each staff member with additional security measures in place to protect patients' private information.
-Additional training was provided for our remote workforce to ensure each staff member was competent and comfortable using the various computer programs needed to complete their tasks.
+Additional training was provided for the remote workforce to ensure each staff member was competent and comfortable using the various computer programs needed to complete their tasks.
 And finally, one of the greatest lessons learned for NeuStart was the importance of clear job descriptions and duties for each employee.
 Early on, managers made assumptions regarding what their staff was actually doing from home and, at times, differed significantly from what the staff members understood as their job duties.